 5. Cool off in an infinity pool

 Ok, so we already covered checking into a luxury hotel in Santorini but not every luxury hotel has an infinity pool and not every infinity pool is in a luxury hotel.
 So, if chilling out with an icy drink and infinity pool views are top of your list, make sure your hotel has an infinity pool.
-Here are three of the best hotels with infinity pools in Santorini:
+Here are three of the best hotels with infinity pools:

 - Grace Hotel – this is the caldera’s largest infinity pool in the lovely town of Imerovigli near Fira.